Yes you can!

 Plants are normally started outside in in April – although recent arctic conditions would suggest this isn’t sensible.
 May perhaps!
 You could also start plants inside, as they don’t need big lights to start with – a simple florescent light can be used to start them off.

 Flowering generally begins in August or September, depending on the strain and can take several weeks at the least.
 Some plants will not finish until October – some strains such as Purple Maroc or autoflowering strains will finish much earlier, lessening the chances of mold affecting the buds, or hitting a frost.

 Never plant seeds directly into the soil.
 It’s much better to grow the plant in a controlled environment for 4-8 weeks before slowly introducing them to an outdoor space by increasing their exposure by an hour each day before replanting or leaving them outside permanently.

-Consider also that plants grown in pots will generally not grow as big as ones grown in the ground, so if you have to use pots consider using Smart Pots or Root Pouches I have just tested these and found them to be amazing, indoors and outdoors.
+Consider also that plants grown in pots will generally not grow as big as ones grown in the ground, so if you have to use pots consider using Smart Pots or similar.
+I have just tested these and found them to be amazing, indoors and outdoors.
 They are what’s used in many big US grows.
 They allow for air pruning of the roots.
 I will never use a normal pot again after personally seeing the results of plants grown in these pots.
-They are known as aeration containers.
+They are known as aeration containers and the bigger the better.

 ‘J Arthur Bowers Multi-Purpose Compost with added John Innes‘ is a highly recommended compost.
 Perlite is often added to compost to help it hold moisture.